av1m/sliding-block-puzzles/README.md

 [![Python3.9](https://img.shields.io/badge/Python-3.9-blue)](https://docs.python.org/3/whatsnew/3.9.html)
 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/av1m/sliding-block-puzzles/blob/master/LICENSE)

-Representation of a slide puzzle and implementation of algorithms allowing the resolution In this repository you will find:
+Representation of a slide puzzle and implementation of algorithms allowing the resolution In this repository you will
+find:

 * Command Line Interface (CLI)
 * Webservice written in Flask (WSGI Server)
 * Representation of a Puzzle (i.e. sliding block puzzle)
 * Heuristics
     * Linear Conflicts
     * Misplaced
     * Manhattan
 * Algorithms
     * A* Search
     * Breadth-First Search
     * Depth-First Search
     * Depth-Limited Search
     * Greedy Best-First Search
     * Iterative Deepening Depth-First Search
     * Uniform-Cost Search
     * Bidirectional search
     * Iterative Lengthening Search
     * Iterative Deepening A* Search

+> ⚠️ Because it's a university project, the cost is not real but can be modified in the [Puzzle:get_cost()](sliding_puzzle/representation/puzzle.py) function

+> 💡 An experimental protocol was carried out.
+The source code as well as an analysis is available in the [report](report/) directory

 ## Usage 📖